cassiozen/mithryn-ttrpg/players guide.md

   Ability Direction: You must assign at least 8 STR to wield the battleaxe and 6 AGI for the shortbow.
 This kit pushes you to cover both physical extremes.

 - **Healer** – Wandering cleric or monk devoted to aiding
-  Mace: Min STR 5, Damage 2d12 (Rushed 1d10), Two-handed, Magical focus Chain Mail: +5 DF
+  Mace: Min STR 5, Damage 2d12 (Rushed 1d10), Two-handed
+  Chain Mail: +5 DF
   Healer’s kit (3 uses)
   15 gold pieces remaining